ForNeVeR/SvnUtils/README.md

 directory or somewhere at parent directories.
 See the example `SvnUtils.config` file bundled with the module.

-You may want to tune the `Resolve-Branch` script that controls aliases for branch names.
+You may want to tune the `Resolve-SvnPath` script that controls aliases for branch names.
 Feel free to modify the corresponding script file.

 Usage
 -----